Sound velocity peak and conformality in isospin QCD: Equations of state

 To further examine the variation of stiffness, we now turn to the behavior of the sound velocity.
-Figure \ref{fig:cs2} shows the $c_s^2$ as a function of isospin density $n_I$ normalized by the nuclear saturation density $n_0 \sim 0.16\, {\rm fm}^{-3}$.
+Figure \ref{fig:cs2} shows the $c_s^2$ as a function of isospin chemical potential and also as a function of isospin density.
 The $c_s^2$ increases rapidly at low density, makes a peak, and slowly relaxes to the conformal limit $1/3$ from above.
-This qualitative feature seems robust and is consistent with the lattice result.
-The quantitative details are different, however.
-The location of the $c_s^2$ peak is near $n_I \sim n_0$ in our calculations for the reasonable range of our parameter set for $m_\sigma$ and $f_\pi$, while the lattice results in Ref.\cite{Brandt:2022hwy} indicate the peak at $n_I \sim 0.5 n_0$.
-We are not fully sure about the origin of the discrepancy.
-We have not found any {\it qualitative} mechanisms to reconcile $\Delta \simeq \lqcd$ with the quick reduction of $c_s^2$ after making the peak.
-(Here we assume $\Delta \simeq \lqcd$ based on the lattice result for the melting temperature of pion condensates, $T_c^{\rm lat} \simeq 170$ MeV, which seems more or less constant to $\sim n_0$ or even higher densities, see discussions around Eq.\eqref{eq:Tc_lat}.)
-We rather expect that the lattice simulations with finer lattice spacing and increasing sites would modify the EOS around $\sim n_0$.
+This qualitative feature seems robust and is consistent with the lattice results in Refs.~\cite{Brandt:2022hwy} and \cite{Abbott:2023coj}.
+However, the quantitative agreement beyond the BEC regime depends on the lattice results.
+The location of the $c_s^2$ peak is near $\mu_I \simeq 1.2 m_\pi$ for $n_I \simeq 5n_0$ in our calculations for the reasonable range of our parameter set for $m_\sigma$ and $f_\pi$.
+The lattice results in Ref.~\cite{Brandt:2022hwy} indicate the peak at $\mu_I \simeq 0.8m_\pi$ or $n_I \sim 0.5 n_0$, lower than our model results.
+Meanwhile our results agree better with the results of Ref.~\cite{Abbott:2023coj}, although our sound velocity peak is located at density slightly lower than found in the lattice simulations, 6-7$n_0$.
+We are not sure about the origin of the discrepancy between results of Refs.~\cite{Brandt:2022hwy} and \cite{Abbott:2023coj} as they seem to contain different systematic errors.
+But after performing several parametric studies as given in Sec.~\ref{sec:discussion}, we could not find any {\it qualitative} mechanisms to reconcile $\Delta \simeq \lqcd$ with the quick reduction of $c_s^2$ after making the peak as seen in Ref.~\cite{Brandt:2022hwy}.
+Here we assume $\Delta \simeq \lqcd$ based on the lattice result for the melting temperature of pion condensates, $T_c^{\rm lat} \simeq 170$ MeV, which seems more or less constant to $\sim n_0$ or even higher densities, see discussions around Eq.\eqref{eq:Tc_lat}.
+For this reason, in the beyond-BEC regime, the results of Ref.~\cite{Abbott:2023coj} seem more natural to us than those of Ref.~\cite{Brandt:2022hwy} whose simulations are more optimized for the low density region.